gabber12/jira-chrome-extension/README.md

 # jira-chrome-extension
 A jira chrome extension
-For viewing current open issues for user
+For viewing current open issues.